muhammedakyuzlu/social-distance-detection/README.md

   numpy

-get the yolov4.weights from the link and but him in the same folder https://drive.google.com/drive/folders/1iRga-qAcBRWe05dtOlLN6s4FUdPLmcpq?usp=sharing
+get the yolov4.weights from the link and but the file in the same folder

+https://drive.google.com/drive/folders/1iRga-qAcBRWe05dtOlLN6s4FUdPLmcpq?usp=sharing

 How to run :